Nikil-D-Gr8/HandSignBinaryEncodedCharacterRecognition/README.md

-# Hand Gesture Text Input
+# Hand Gesture encoding and decoding with binary for character Recognition

 A real-time hand gesture recognition system that converts hand gestures into text input.
 Make hand gestures in front of your webcam to type letters!